The ultimate first-time home buyer’s guide

 • Planning to use the home as their principal residence

 Some of the incentives include people who have previously owned a home but are in similar circumstances to a first-time buyer.
-For example, recently divorced people who only owned a home with their former partner may qualify as first-time buyers under some programs.
+For example, recently divorced people who only owned real estate with their former partner may qualify as first-time buyers under some programs.

 What if I’ve owned a home but never bought one?